 Long-term care contributions

-Every insured person who pays income tax, pays into the long-term care fund with a long-term care contribution.
+Every person who pays income tax, pays a contribution into the long-term care fund.

-The States of Jersey also contribute into the fund each year.
+The Government of Jersey also contribute to the fund.

 How much you pay